Summary: Film Theory, Modernism, Political Cinema, DEFA, World Cinema.

 Teaching Commitments: Cinema in the Digital Age MODL3230 Introduction to Film Studies II MODL 1800 Audiovisual Cultures MODL 1050

-I am a University Academic Fellow in World Cinema at the Centre for World Cinemas and Digital Cultures, which is based at the School of Languages, Cultures, and Societies.
+I am a University Academic Fellow in World Cinema and the Subject Research Leader in Film Studies at the Centre for World Cinemas and Digital Cultures, which is based at the School of Languages, Cultures, and Societies.

 I completed my PhD at the University of Sussex in 2012.
 Between 2012-2016, I held postdoctoral fellowships in Australia at the Universities of New South Wales and Queensland.
 I joined Leeds in January 2017.

 My research is at the interface of film theory, World cinema, modernism, and politics and representation.
 I have a particular interest in early film theory and the ways that it can help us rethink present debates.

 I am the author of Rethinking Brechtian Film Theory and Cinema (forthcoming in October 2018 with Edinburgh University Press), and of Politics as Form in Lars von Trier: A Post-Brechtian Reading (New York: Bloomsbury, 2013, paperback in 2015).
 I have also co-edited (with Mark Steven) a book on The Cinema of Theo Angelopoulos (Edinburgh: Edinburgh University Press, 2015).

 I am also working on two book-length projects.
 The first one investigates the idea of the Kafkaesque in World Cinema and the second one looks at the cinema of Konrad Wolf, one of the most esteemed DEFA filmmakers.
 Furthermore, Thomas Austin (University of Sussex) and I are working on an edited collection Cinemas of Crisis: Film and Contemporary Europe which addresses filmmakers' engagements with pressing social and political issues in Europe.